AEADataEditor/replication-template-development/sample-language-report.md

 > [REQUIRED] Please adjust your tables to account for the noted numerical discrepancies, or explain (in the README) discrepancies that a replicator should expect.

 > [REQUIRED] Please adjust your figures to account for the noted discrepancies, or explain (in the README) discrepancies that a replicator should expect.

-The following text is added to the "Manuscript" section:

-> [NOTE] If making changes to the manuscript, please be sure to describe in a response letter to the Editor any deviations from the conditionally accepted version.

 ## RCT